The following are a few tips to help with the Design / Build process:

 "Sticker-shock" should be expected.
 Construction costs continue to

-Several Licensed Residential Contractors should be contacted to obtain a price-per-square-foot to build the home.
+several Licensed Residential Contractors to obtain an Average price-per-square-foot to build the home

-Several surveyors should be contacted to obtain the cost for doing a "boundary survey" of the
+Several licensed land surveyors should be contacted to obtain the cost for doing a "Site Plan" of the

 A Perk Test and Soil Samples should be completed on the home property.

 If the home is to be built in a subdivision with an Architectural Review Committee, fees